 Program: B.A., Anthropology

 Anthropology involves the study of people, their origins, their biological variations and characteristics, their languages and cultural patterns, their social structures and institutions, and their adaptation to their environment.
 The department offers a major, a minor, an optional major program and a master’s program with two options.
 The major is designed to contribute to a student’s liberal education and to prepare the student for graduate work, teaching or other professional pursuits.
 The minor is designed to complement a wide variety of other majors by exposing students to key issues in multiculturalism, human diversity and anthropological methodology.
 Anthropological methodology in turn complements methodologies in a wide range of fields: business, health, education and allied fields in the social sciences.
 The optional major program is for students with highly focused interests and provides for maximum flexibility in the use of instructional resources.

 Social Science Subject Matter Program for the Single Subject Credential

-Anthropology majors interested in teaching social studies at the middle school or high school level may combine their major program with the Single Subject Social Science Subject Matter Program to meet requirements for entering a Single Subject Credential Program.
+Anthropology majors who are interested in teaching social studies at the middle school or high school level may combine their major program with the Single Subject Social Science Subject Matter Program to meet requirements for entering a Single Subject Credential Program.
 View Social Science Subject Matter Program for Secondary School Teachers (.pdf) for more information.
 The Anthropology undergraduate advisor also can provide assistance in coordinating the completion of both the major and the subject matter program simultaneously.
 See also the disclosure statement regarding Programs Leading to Licensure and Credentialing.